DArcMattr/presos/ocwp-201407-design.md

 What you need to know about PHP to understand what's in the Naked Theme:

+* PHP stuffs:

+    <?php ... ?>

+    This is where syntax highlighting comes in handy.

 * Comments

+    // This is a standalone comment

+    # Another way to make a standalone comment

+    /*
+    * this style of commenting you've seen before in CSS */

   The Naked Theme has extensive comments written about what is going on in all the pages and all the parts of the theme

 * Control Structures

+    if ( count( $posts ) > 0 ) {                              if ( count( $posts ) > 0 ):
+      echo "Condition the first";                               ...
+    } elseif ( count( $posts ) === 0 ) {                      elseif ( count( $posts ) === 0 ):
+                                               Or               ...
+    } else {                                                  else:

+    }                                                         endif;

+    while():
+    endwhile;

+* Functions

 * Where to read up about these things

   * <http://php.net>
   * <http://stackoverflow.com>
   * <http://wordpress.stackexchange.com>

+---

+# Whitescreen

+The result of saving a broken PHP file.

+You **will** whitescreen your site when developing a theme, so if you're cowboy coding anyways, don't.

+Seriously, don't.

+---

+# Diagnosing Whitescreens

+Know where your development server keeps its server logs.
+The logs will tell you, in PHP-ese, what your bug is.
+Copy/paste the error message into Google, and see what comes up.

+In your development `wp-config.php`, make sure you have:

+    define( WP_DEBUG, TRUE );

+DesktopServer has an option for "Enable Trace and Debug", turn it on for an even greater deluge of logging details.

 ---